Call to order: 01352 757777

 • Marginal phosphorus relative to the requirement for breeding and young horses

-Our forage database demonstrates that the blanket avoidance of wheat bran is often misplaced in UK conditions.
+Analysis of over 12,500 UK forage samples within the Forageplus database demonstrates that the blanket avoidance of wheat bran is often misplaced in UK conditions.

-For young horses, pregnant mares in the last trimester, and lactating mares in particular, insufficient phosphorus relative to calcium may impair optimal skeletal development or milk mineral output if not addressed (NRC, 2007).
+For young horses, pregnant mares in the last trimester, and lactating mares in particular, insufficient phosphorus relative to calcium may impair optimal skeletal development or milk mineral output if not addressed [1].

 This is precisely where forage analysis becomes essential.
 A forage analysis allows you to find the calcium and phosphorus levels in your forage, such as grass, hay, or haylage, so you can make informed feeding decisions.
 Without analysis, feeding decisions are based on assumptions.
 With analysis, they are based on data.